 An analysis of NHMRC’s data from 2013–2017 shows that women are under-represented in senior and leadership positions in NHMRC grant schemes (see NHMRC’s Gender Equality Strategy 2018–2021 for further information).
-This trend continues to be reflected in the new grant program, particularly in the Investigator Grants scheme.
+This trend continues to be reflected in the current grant program, particularly in the Investigator Grants scheme.

 We consider that gender equality will have been achieved when similar numbers of women and men apply for, and are funded through, all NHMRC funding schemes.
-We will continue to closely monitor application numbers and funded rates by gender across the new grant program in future rounds.
+We will continue to closely monitor application numbers and funded rates by gender across the current grant program in future rounds.